avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### User Experience

-Instead of a fixed up-front cost of 2000 $AVAX, L1 validators are now continuously charged a fee, albeit a small one.
-This poses a new challenge for L1 validators: How do they maintain the balance?
+L1 validators are continuously charged a fee, albeit a small one.
+This poses a challenge for L1 validators: How do they maintain the balance over time?

 Node clients should expose an API to track how much balance is remaining in the validator's account.
 This will provide a way for L1 validators to track how quickly it is going down and top-up when needed.
 A nice byproduct of the above design is the balance in the validator's account is claimable.
 This means users can top-up as much $AVAX as they want and rest-assured knowing they can always retrieve it if there is an excessive amount.